groue/GRDBObjc/README.md

 ### Indulge yourself with a little Swift

-It happens that we developers maintain and develop Objective-C applications, and wish you could inject more and more Swift into them.
+It happens that we developers maintain and develop Objective-C applications, and wish we could inject more and more Swift into them.

 This happens when rewriting a whole application from scratch is not a reasonable option, and yet the expressivity and safety of Swift has an intense appeal.
 We preserve the legacy Objective-C code that represents years of development, experience, bug hunting and tests, and use Swift in new and isolated features that can easily be plugged on to the Objective-C body.